pallen1405/Allenkc-chores/README.md

 1. Login with the username "Parent" and PIN "0000"
 2. Use the dashboard to assign new chores to specific children
 3. View all children's chores and their completion status
+4. Mark chores as paid once completed
+5. Reset children's PINs when needed
+6. Export chore data as CSV for record-keeping
-4. Monitor progress and payment status
+7. Monitor progress and payment status

 ### For Children